Scam-Scanner/Issues-and-Support/Terms of Service.md

 **Disclaimer of Warranties**

 The Bot is provided strictly on an “as is” and “as available” basis.
 Use of the Service is at Users’ own risk.
-To the the maximum extent permitted by applicable law, the Owner expressly disclaims all conditions, representations, and warranties — whether express, implied, statutory or otherwise, including, but not limited to, any implied warranty of merchantability, fitness for a particular purpose, or non-infringement of third-party rights.
+To the maximum extent permitted by applicable law, the Owner expressly disclaims all conditions, representations, and warranties — whether express, implied, statutory or otherwise, including, but not limited to, any implied warranty of merchantability, fitness for a particular purpose, or non-infringement of third-party rights.
 No advice or information, whether oral or written, obtained by the user from the owner or through the Service will create any warranty not expressly